stechstudio/laravel-metrics/README.md

 }
 ```

 That's it.
-Anytime this event is dispatched, a simple metric with the name `order_placed` will be created.
+Anytime this event is dispatched, a simple metric with the name `order_placed` and value of `1` will be created.

 ## Customizing event metric data